 Please be advised, our staff are not able to represent families during legal proceedings.
 All cases related to deportation or a removal situation are referred to the NC Justice Center.

-Please contact Sara McCormick, BIA Accredited Representative, by email
+Please contact Sara McCormick, DOJ Accredited Representative, by email

 Sara.McMcormick@Raldioc.Org or at 910-424-2020 to schedule an appointment.